 A script of Robocop had reached him but after a glance, he put it aside.
 It was his wife Martine, who had also read it, who urged him to read it.
-He did and found he liked it.
-It dawned on him that if he was going to make this movie it meant moving to America and working in a foreign culture.
+He did, and found he liked it.
+It dawned on him that if he was going to make this movie it meant moving to America, and working in a foreign culture.
 He realized that if he messed this movie up, it would be the end of having a career in America.
-Luckily he knocked it out of the park.
-He fondly remembers making a note in the script because one of the characters said “brother” to Robocop, which confused him a bit because the character wasn’t Robocop’s brother at all.
+Luckily, he knocked it out of the park.
+He fondly remembers making a note in the script because one of the characters said a slang “brother” to Robocop, which confused him a bit because the character wasn’t Robocop’s brother at all.
 He laughs.

 “When you went to America, you met a gentleman at the airport who gave you the advice to go with the flow.
 Was he right?”

 “Yes, I have never done differently.
 Everything that I have wanted to do myself has never come to anything.”

 After Robocop, Verhoeven went on to make Total Recall, Basic Instinct, Show Girls, Starship Troopers, and Hollow Man.
 After directing four special effects movies he came to realize that he did not want to make another.
 He explains why: “With special effects movies, you have to record everything in advance, and it is more about the action than the characters.
 The last two movies I made in America each cost around a hundred million dollars to make, and half of the budget went to the special effects.
 To compare, we only needed about seven million to make Elle.”